Storage Backends¶

 |---|---|---|---|

 How it works: The Helm chart creates a shared volume (either a PersistentVolumeClaim or a hostPath) and mounts it to both the Version controller and the Server.
-The Version controller writes module archives to the volume, and the Server reads and serves them.
+The Version controller writes artifacts to the volume, and the Server reads and serves them.

 Helm Storage Configuration: